 Ahn-drea approaches Gil with her tail between her legs and apologizes for jumping to some very insulting conclusions.
 He tells her that an apology isn't necessary (even though it totally is), and that she gave him lots of food for thought.
 Whatever, Gil.
-He tells her that he's still very worried about Sue and encourages Ahn-drea to do anything she can to help the schizo.
+He tells her that he's still very worried about Sue and encourages Ahn-drea to do anything she can to help the nutter.

 The Scanlon house.
 Ahn-drea stops by to see Sue, but Mrs. Scanlon informs her that Sue isn't seeing anyone but family right now.
 She then shuts the door in Ahn-drea's face, which is really rude but also kind of funny 'cause it's Ahn-drea.